atarwn/revo/README.md

 6. **Commit Signing**
    Optional Ed25519 signing for users who need authenticity checks.

-## Work in Progress 🌿
+## ~~Work in Progress~~ Project Status 🌿

-While Evo's core is functional, there's active development on:
+~~While Evo's core is functional, there's active development on:
 - Advanced partial merges for even more granular change selection
 - Extended tests (unit/integration/E2E)
 - Server-based PR flows for code reviews
 - Performance (packfiles, caching)
-- CLI & UI polish
+- CLI & UI polish~~

+This project has been discontinued and is no longer under development.
+The code remains as-is for reference purposes, but no further updates or improvements will be made.

-Your feedback and contributions can help shape Evo's future!
+~~Your feedback and contributions can help shape Evo's future!~~

 ## Vision 🌿